 Stunning weekend weather continues

-What a beautiful start to the weekend for Central Texas.
-It was a bit chilly this morning down into the mid 40s and low 50s.
-For the afternoon - Dry air remained in place and left it feeling very pleasant.
-We’re a little warmer than normal this afternoon, but with the lack of humidity, it was simply a gorgeous day.
-Highs today warmed into the mid 70s to low 80s.
-Heading into overnight hours - With dry air and light winds in place, we’ll drop down into the mid 40s and low 50s by Sunday morning.
-Southeast winds will begin to return tonight and that will start to bring in a little higher humidity for Sunday.
-While conditions will remain comfortable throughout the day on Sunday - Some more cloud cover will be heading our way.
+Central Texas was gifted with beautiful weather to get the weekend started and our streak of stunning weather continues right into our Sunday.
+Light winds and mostly clear skies allowed our temperatures to cool off last night.
+Sunday morning is starting out in the mid 40s to low 50s.
+Southeast winds will continue today and start to bring in some higher humidity air.
+Now conditions will still feel pleasant, but our air will not be as dry today.
+With southeast winds moving back in - Gulf moisture will start to return throughout the day.
+We’ll see increasing clouds as a result of that increase in moisture.
 Mostly sunny skies expected west of I-35 and partly cloudy skies east.
 There may also be a stray shower across our southeastern areas, but most remain rain-free for the remainder of the weekend and the better chance for rain stays closer to the Texas coastline.
-Highs on Sunday stay warm and climb into the upper 70s to mid 80s!
+Highs today stay warm and spring-like and climb into the upper 70s to mid 80s!

 A cold front blows in on Monday and brings back in some slightly cooler air for the first half of the work week.
 We may see an isolated shower or two on Monday as the front arrives.
 Highs in the low 70s for the afternoon.
 Breezy northeast winds arrive behind the front, which will cool us off more for Tuesday with highs in the upper 60s.
 We may see a trailing disturbance bring scattered showers Monday night into Tuesday morning.
 Cloud cover will hang around for Tuesday and Wednesday, but rain looks scarce for us in Central Texas.
 Breezy southeast winds return on Wednesday, which will pump in some humid air.
 Temperatures will still be in the low 70s Wednesday, but we climb into the upper 70s by Thursday and even low 80s by Friday.